 Applying product analytics to understand how customers actually use the product.

 Product teams always want to know exactly who their users are, what they want, and how to keep them.
-They simply use analytics data to be informed and to make the right decisions.
+They simply use analytics data to be well-informed and make the right decisions.

 Product analytics is a set of powerful tools that allow a product manager and the whole team to assess the performance of the solutions they build.
 In simple words, these tools provide product teams with critical information and valuable insights.

 We need product analytics to get important information for optimizing performance, diagnosing problems, and correlating clients’ activity with long-term values.
-Effective analytics tells us what is happening in our product and shares valuable info about our users’ behavior.
+Effective analytics tells us what is happening in our product and gives valuable info about users’ behavior.

 Product teams use analytics to see where they experience friction, how to diagnose exact problems, how to reduce churn and personalize interaction for users, and so on.
-This is about scaling users’ empathy and it is reached by understanding how they interact with the product.
+This is about scaling users’ empathy, and it is reached through understanding how they interact with the product.

-Do you know a company that has no questions about its clients and the ways its products are performing?
+Do you know a company that has no questions about its clients and the ways its products perform?
 Product manager analytics utilizes data to give certain answers to the following questions: